 Water Efficiency Goals

 Bremerton is doing a great job with water efficiency but there's always room to improve.
-The following water efficiency goals were updated in 2013 by the Bremerton City Council:
+The following water efficiency goal was updated in 2023 by the Bremerton City Council:

-Maintain water use per single family household to below 180 gallons per day on a 3-year average
+Maintain water use per single family household to below 160 gallons per day on a running three-year average

-These goals are consistently met and aim to maintain current water-wise actions by customers and the water system.
+This goal is consistently met and Bremerton aims to maintain current water-wise actions by customers and the water system.